fenglinglwb/EDT/README.md

       - Scratch: models are trained on target datasets.
    - Model
       - EDT: T, S, B, L represent the tiny, small, base and large models.
-      - EDTSF: SF means the denoising model without downsampling and upsampling in the encoder and decoder.
+      - EDTSF: SF means the denoising or deraining model without downsampling and upsampling in the encoder and decoder.
    - Datasets
       - Pre-train: ImageNet.
       - SR: Div2K, Flickr2K.
       - Denoising: Div2K, Flickr2K, BSD500 and WED, short for D4.
       - Deraining: RAIN100L, RAIN100H.
+   - Note.
+We only provide pre-trained and fine-tuned models for deraining since RAIN100 dataests only contain hundreds of low-resolution images (insufficient to train the model).
+Especially, pre-trained models obtain better performance than fine-tuned ones.
+Thus, we report the evaluation results of pre-trained models in the paper.
    <br />
    <table>
    <thead>